 How often should a piano be tuned?

 Once a year for most pianos, although it depends on it's environment and type of use.
 If the seasonal changes and fluctuating humidity are affecting tuning stability, or the piano is old and has loose tuning pins, more often might be necessary.
-A piano will generally need tuning after it has been moved, and it is a good idea to let a piano settle for a couple of weeks after shifting before tuning it.
-High use pianos in schools, churches, and other institutions, may need to be tuned quarterly or monthly.
+A piano will generally need tuning after it has been moved, and high use pianos in schools, churches, and other institutions, may need to be tuned quarterly or monthly.
 Pianos in concert halls are normally tuned before each performance.

 What is a pitch raise?

 A piano drops in pitch over the years due to seasonal humidity variation, string stretching, and playing.
 A piano which is allowed to go untuned for a long time will be more expensive to bring back up to pitch because of the time involved - the initial tuning will be unstable.
 A pitch raise is a preliminary piano tuning performed prior to a regular tuning, and it increases the overall tension on your piano’s structure back to it's originally designed weight.
 A pitch correction can be one of the most ‘painful’ experiences a piano can go through during its lifetime.
 There are over 200 strings in your piano that must be adjusted and tightened, which increases pressure on the soundboard, bridges, and plate.
 Each of these strings holds approximately 150-200 lbs. of tension, a combined total of 17-22 tons.
 There is also an inherent risk in breaking strings because there are four to five bearing points a piano string must pass over from beginning to end.